kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

 ![image](https://user-images.githubusercontent.com/5187861/219358330-50022c0d-7882-47a3-a047-c4edda81de0d.png)

-We will be using Follow the steps bellow to set up and get started.

 ## Pre-Requisites

 You should already have the lab content available on your ec2 lab host.
 You will need to update custom settings to your environment.
 Please follow the steps bellow to achieve that.